robgf/AMAPPS/README.md

 - This section describes how to QA/QC the data using R, ArcMap, and Python within ArcMap.
 You will run "part1", check the shapefiles in ArcMap, save those files, then run "part2" of the scripts.

 **Scripts needed:**
-- run_processSurveyData_part1.R This will load packages and functions, this is the file you should alter.
-You will at least have to change the yearLabel, but might also need to change the pathways.
-The "py.exe" will be dependent on your ArcGIS version (e.g. 10.3) and you might also have installer issues (64 bit vs. 32 bit) -- to test this you can go into the python window in ArcGIS and type *import sys* -> hit enter -> then type *print(sys.version)*.
+- processSurveyData_part1.R -> This will load packages and functions.
+You should alter the beginning of this file for surveyFolder and yearLabel.
+This will clean the data and generate temporary shapefiles.
+              *WARNGING*: The "py.exe" will be dependent on your ArcGIS version (e.g. 10.3) and you might also have installer issues (64 bit vs. 32 bit) -- to test this you can go into the python window in ArcGIS and type *import sys* -> hit enter -> then type *print(sys.version)*.
 You might also need to check your Rstudio version (Tools-Options).
 Issues like this might also occur with the 'RODBC' package, odbcDriverConnect function.
-    - processSurveyData_part1.R.
-This function is used by run_processSurveyData_part1.R, you should generally not have to change this.
-This will clean the data and generate temporary shapefiles.
+    *Within this script*:
     - RProfile.R loads neccessary librarys and runs the following functions:
-        - addBegEnd\_GISeditObsTrack.R (this is for after the GIS edits, if points were deleted and new BEG/END counts need to be added)
+        - addBegEnd\_GISeditObsTrack.R -> this is for after the GIS edits, if points were deleted and new BEG/END counts need to be added
-        - addBegEnd\_Obs.R (this adds BEG/END counts if needed)
+        - addBegEnd\_Obs.R -> this adds BEG/END counts if needed
-        - addCoch.R (Adds a condition change (COCH) row when one was not reported with condition value "0" and count "0")
+        - addCoch.R -> Adds a condition change (COCH) row when one was not reported with condition value "0" and count "0"
-        - checkBEGCNTandENDCNTnumbers.R (Reports transects with errors in BEGCNT and ENDCNT rows)
+        - checkBEGCNTandENDCNTnumbers.R -> Reports transects with errors in BEGCNT and ENDCNT rows
         - checkConditionChange.R
-        - combineByName.R
-        - combineObsTrack.R (combines the observation and track files.
-When running *combineObsTrack.R*, if you see **"Error in BEG/END"** then there is an error in how the begin count and end count rows line up, this needs to be fixed, do not continue.)
+        - combineObsTrack.R -> combines the observation and track files.
+If you see an error message such as **"Missing track file and manual seconds fix required"**, then this needs to be fixed before moving on.
+If a track is not available for an observer, for example the pilot track is available for that date but not the second observer's track, then the pilot's track will be used here.
+              - combineByName.R -> combines dataframes by name
         - conditionCodeErrorChecks.R
         - getDatabase.R
-        - getObsFiles.R (reads in the crew#_mmddyyy_birds.txt or .asc files and turns them into the "obs" and "Obs.Crew#" tables)
+        - getObsFiles.R -> reads in the crew#_mmddyyy_birds.txt or .asc files and turns them into the "obs" and "Obs.Crew#" tables
-        - getTrackFiles.R (reads in the track files)
+        - getTrackFiles.R -> reads in the track files
-        - GPSFix.R
+        - GPSFix.R -> fix GPS errors
-        - obsFilesErrorChecks.R
+        - obsFilesErrorChecks.R -> checks basic errors
-        - runArcGISpy.R
+        - runArcGISpy.R -> runs the python script that generates ArcGIS shapefiles
-        - SECFix.R
+        - SECFix.R -> fixes seconds errors
         - sourceDir.R
     - ObsFilesFix\_yearlabel.R This script is unique to each input year/season file and fixes errors in the observation files:
            a) Flags offine/useless information